 Another slang trend making its rounds of late is TBH (To Be Honest), a term that encourages online users to express honestly how they feel about a person or an idea they post.
 For example, someone might post a photo or thought and others might respond with: “TBH, you are really pretty even though we don’t talk as much as I’d like to” or “I’ve never told you this but TBH, I think the way you play guitar and write music is amazing.”

 As you can imagine, TBH carries both the power to lift another person up (which it often does) with kind or flattering comments or—with just a few clicks—TBH can go south and crush another person if others opt to post negative comments (all shrouded in the virtuous effort “to be honest,” of course).

-TBH has become so popular, some entrepreneurs have attempted to create a TBH movement of sorts by introducing a TBH app, a TBH blog (complete with instructions on “how to write a TBH”), and a TBH App Facebook Page.
+TBH has become so popular, some entrepreneurs have attempted to create a TBH movement of sorts by introducing a TBH app, and a TBH blog.
 The TBH app encourages users to join the TBH social network to “find out what your friends REALLY think about you.”

 While we hope TBH remains a safe social community for encouragement, we’ve already seen some using the TBH term as an opportunity to vent about one another’s weaknesses or physical appearance.

 Additional trending terms to keep on your radar:

 JBH = Just Being Honest

 LBH = Let’s Be Honest or Loser Back Home

 TBBH = To Be Brutally Honest